 The Environment Agency works to create better places for people and wildlife, and support sustainable development.
 They’re a non-departmental public body, sponsored by the Department for Environment, Food & Rural Affairs.

 The agency’s principal aim is to protect or enhance the environment, in order to contribute towards attaining the objective of sustainable development.
 The Environment Agency will be playing the part as co-ordinating beneficiary for Natural Course.
-Natural Course will help the Environment Agency seek new initiatives to achieving and maintaining ‘good water status’ in water courses in North West England, through partnership working with organisations from public, private and third sector.Visit site
+Natural Course will help the Environment Agency seek new initiatives to achieving and maintaining ‘good water status’ in water courses in North West England, through partnership working with organisations from public, private and third sector.Visit Environment Agency website

 Greater Manchester Combined Authority